VBog/Bg-forReaders/readme.txt

 = 1.1.2 =

-* Added offline mode to prepare all allpwed files for readers.
+* Added offline mode to prepare all allowed files for readers.
 * Fixed some errors.

 = 1.1.1 =